Republican Party efforts to disrupt the 2024 United States presidential election: Researchers

 The U.S. Cybersecurity and Infrastructure Security Agency (CISA), which is responsible for protecting critical national infrastructure, has been repeatedly targeted by conservatives and Republican politicians.
 Under Project 2025, The Heritage Foundation recommended that CISA be dismantled and that it stop addressing election misinformation.
 These attacks had the indirect impact of discouraging collaboration with cybersecurity experts, including research that did not involve disinformation or elections.
-Election security researchers at DEF CON were also harassed by election denial activists in 2022.
+Election security researchers at DEF CON were also harassed by election deniers in 2022.
 By September 2024, Director Jen Easterly stated that the agency would not request that social media organizations remove posts containing election misinformation.

 By January 2024, researchers, technologists and political scientists warned that "disinformation [posed] an unprecedented threat to democracy in the United States in 2024", especially from social media.
 By March 2024, The New York Times reported that Trump and his allies had "unquestionably prevailed" in their efforts to stop collaboration between social media companies, the Biden administration, and academic researchers to protect against election disinformation.
 By June 2024, one of the research groups targeted by the committee, the Stanford Internet Observatory, had refocused its work and its Election Integrity Partnership project had ended.
 In July 2024, several Republican lawmakers threatened against re-authorization of the Global Engagement Center, which had closed in December 2024 after Republicans had removed it from a funding bill.